cvet/fonline/README.md

 ## Clone / Build / Setup

+*Todo: Write about WSL2 requirement and how to install it*
+*Todo: Write about Visual Studio 2019 requirement and how to install it*
+*Todo: Write about extended VSCode and to work with it*
-You can build project by sh/bat script or directly use [CMake](https://cmake.org) generator.
+*Todo: Write about 'Run FOnline Editor.bat' and 'VSCode/extension-dev.bat'* You can build project by sh/bat script or directly use [CMake](https://cmake.org) generator.
 In any way first you must install CMake version equal or higher then 3.6.3.
 Information about build scripts you can find at BuildScripts/README.md.
-All output binaries you can find in Build/Binaries directory.
+All output binaries you can find in Workspace/output directory.

 ## Third-party packages